 Larger companies have about 30% more tools than smaller enterprises.

 Correspondingly, nearly half of respondents were open to exploring the benefits of consolidating their security tools into suites.

 With the migration to cloud, one tool of interest cited by respondents as being implemented or planned over the next 18 months is Software Defined Perimeter (SDP).Research Highlights

 - 91% of enterprises plan to increase secure access expenditure over the next 18 months; 30% anticipate an increase spend between 15% to 25%

-- 44% of enterprises use data centre in conjunction with public cloud, 30% in conjunction with private cloud, and 26% utilise all three delivery environments
+- 44% of enterprises use data center in conjunction with public cloud, 30% in conjunction with private cloud, and 26% utilise all three delivery environments

-- 46% of large enterprises prefer data centre and private cloud; primarily preferred by financial services and UK-based companies
+- 46% of large enterprises prefer data center and private cloud; primarily preferred by financial services and UK-based companies

 - 49% or more cited significant access incidents due to malware, unauthorised and vulnerable endpoint use and mobile and web app exposures - healthcare organisations experienced greater mobile and web app exposures

 - 81% expressed gaps in hybrid IT application availability - financial services experienced the most business impact related to application availability